 System Series Hydrologic unit Maximum thickness, ft.
 Quaternary Holocene to Plio-Pleistocene Aquifer in undifferentiated Central Valley alluvial deposits Generally, less than 328 ft or 100 m Undifferentiated sand and gravel units in younger and older alluvium (alluvial fans) and paleo-valley systems.
 Younger alluvium is highly permeable beneath river channels, poorly permeable beneath flood plains.
 Yields small to moderate quantities of water to wells.
 Older alluvium serves as primary aquifer.
 Yields to wells are small to large.
 Kaweah River stream-aquifer systems can be intermixed with flood deposits.
 Hydraulic head is typically unconfined.
 Locally or regionally hydraulically connected to underlying Plio-Pleistocene deposits.
 Recharge is principally from influx from adjacent near mountain boundaries, leakage from surface-water canals, and local precipitation.
 Surface-water canal leakage can be rapid if the source area is primarily sand and gravel.
 Typical wells capable of yielding between 20 and 3,434 gpm (76 and 13,000 Lm -1).
 Horizontal hydraulic conductivity values can exceed 140 md -1 .
-Quaternary Plio-Pleistocene Aquifer in Tulare Formation Can exceed 3,281 ft or 1,000 m Tulare Formation Aquifer underlies much of the southern part of California's Central Valley (San Joaquin Valley).
+Quaternary QuaternaryPlio-PleistoceneAquifer in Tulare FormationCan exceed 3,281 ft 1,000 m Tulare Formation Aquifer underlies much of the southern part of California's Central Valley (San Joaquin Valley).
 Interfingers with the Turlock Lake Formation at depth in the Central Valley to the north and west.
 Lies at considerable depth in the Fresno area so few wells tap the aquifer (Muir, 1977).
 Considered unconfined except where the Corcoran Clay Member, or "E-clay" exists.
 Well yields variable; wells capable of producing up over 2,906 gpm (11,000 Lmin -1), but vary greatly by location.
 Horizontal hydraulic conductivity values for deposits within or near the project area not determined from aquifer tests.
-Tertiary Pliocene Aquifer in the San Joaquin Formation ly, not a source of groundwed thickness varies by locat vater due to depths and sali ion.
-Thins easterly. ne concentrations.
+Tertiary Pliocene Aquifer in the San Joaquin Formation Generally, not a source of groundwater due to depths and saline concentrations.
+Saturated thickness varies by location.
+Thins easterly.